sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 - First Boot Configuration
   During the first boot, cloud-init will install the RKE2 Kubernetes cluster.

-### 2.1  Login to the Edge Node After Installation complete
+### Login to the Edge Node After Installation complete

 Refer to the edge node console output for instructions to verify the kubernetes cluster creation.

 Use the Linux login credentials which was provided while preparing the bootable USB drive.

-## Step 3: Set up tools on Developer's System
+## Set up the tools on Developer's System

 Install and configure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and [helm](https://helm.sh/docs/intro/install/) tools on the Developer's system.